Juniper/contrail-charms/manual-deploy-kubernetes.md

     Deploy contrail-analyticsdb, contrail-analytics, contrail-controller,
     contrail-kubernets-master, contrail-kubernetes-node, contrail-agent from the directory you have downloaded the charms.

+    The "auth-mode" parameter of the contrail-controller charm must be set to “no-auth” if Contrail is deployed without a keystone.

     ```
     juju deploy contrail-analytics contrail-analytics